open-SDI/sdi_turtlebot3_toy_app_ws/README.md

 To quickly bring up all toy application nodes at once, launch the "bringing up".

 Note: The "bringing up" package is a popular approach in ROS projects.
-It typically includes launch files for execution scenarios that use multiple ROS nodes spread across several packages.
+It includes launch files for execution scenarios that use multiple ROS nodes spread across several packages.

 1. Launch `my_toy_bringing_up.launch.py` in the workspace.